Bulletin #2184, Strawberry Varieties for Maine

 - Late Season

-The number of strawberry varieties available to small-scale fruit growers has grown in recent years thanks to introductions from both new and established breeding programs.
+There are a large number of strawberry varieties available to small-scale fruit growers and home gardeners thanks to introductions from numerous both new and established breeding programs in the United States and Canada.
 Although many new varieties have desirable characteristics, such as large, glossy fruit and high yields, you’ll want to think about other factors before you make a selection.
+For example,

 Ripening season is one factor.
-Early ripening berries bring high prices but are more susceptible to frost damage, and may not have good yields or high fruit quality.
+Early ripening varieties can bring high prices, but are more susceptible to frost damage, and may not have good yields or high fruit quality.
 Mid-season berries supply the bulk of the market, but they vary in quality and growth habit.
 Late-season fruit can be of high quality, but it tends to meet a slower market.

 Always start with high-quality planting stock.
 Poor plant material guarantees a poor planting.
 Order your plants from a reputable source, and look for nurseries that sell plants from “certified” virus-free stock.
 Then you can be sure that the plants have been tested by indexing, and found free of common viruses.
 Virus-free plants have the best growth and productivity.
 They will also live longer and be more profitable.